waynemwashuma/chaos-engine/README.md

  - Added some features to physics including:
     -> Collision Masking

-    -> Narrowphase
+    -> Narrowphase.

-    -> Broadphase
+    -> Broadphase.

-    -> Stable distance constraints
+    -> Stable distance constraints.

-    -> Static and Dynamic bodies(may add kinematic later on)
+    -> Static and Dynamic bodies(may add kinematic later on).

-    -> Composite bodies(not complete)
+    -> Composite bodies(not complete).

-    -> Friction(was removed temporarily due to instability it causes)
+    -> Friction(was removed temporarily due to instability it causes).

-    -> Sleeping introduced to improve performance
+    -> Sleeping introduced to improve performance.

-    -> Querying regions through the broadphase(not done for AABBBroadphase)
+    -> Querying regions through the broadphase(not done for AABBBroadphase).

-    -> Iterative solving for velocity to improve non-rotational stacking
+    -> Iterative solving for velocity to improve non-rotational stacking.

  - Improved the collision detection.
  - Removed the Line body as it didn't work well with the physics system.
  - The event system with the physics system interact to provide you with collision events.
- - Refactored to remove event system from the physics part and made it standalone
+ - Refactored to remove event system from the physics part and made it standalone.

  - Added Camera system to the renderer
- - Added new methods to the renderer to prevent direct need for canvas context
+ - Added new methods to the renderer to prevent direct need for canvas context.

- - Included a loader to preload assets(not completed yet)
+ - Included a loader to preload assets(not completed yet).
- - Included a storage API to store data in cookies,sessions or localstorage(may include indexedDB later on)
+ - Included a storage API to store data in cookies,sessions or localstorage(may include indexedDB later on).
- - Added a way to support playing audio using Web Audio(may need to add an Audio tag fallback)
+ - Added a way to support playing audio using Web Audio(may need to add an Audio tag fallback).

  - Added methods to search for entities with specific tags and/or components.

- - Improved input handling of touch devices
+ - Improved input handling of touch devices.

- - Added documentation to the Vector class
+ - Added documentation to the Vector class.

+ - Renamed Mesh classes to Sprite.
 ### **** WARNING ****

 Upgrade from v0.0.0 to v0.1.0 as it is not yet stable